Domestic Violence & Orders of Protection

 Domestic Violence (DV) cases are criminal cases.
 Illinois DV cases involve State prosecution for an alleged violation of an order of protection (OP).
 If an Emergency OP, Interim OP or Plenary OP has been entered, and the police believe you violated it, you will be charged at least with domestic battery.

 Just filing DV charges can have drastic effects.
 For example, it you are out on bond or probation, this may constitute a violation of the terms of your bond or probation.
 Having a criminal case pending against you cause you problems socially & at work.
+If you are a non-US citizen, it may cause immigration complications too.

 In most instances, a warrant for your arrest will be issued.
 If you are picked-up on the warrant, you will be in jail until you can be heard in bond court, bond is set and paid.
 Time is always of essence in theses case.

-Whether Cook, DuPage or other Illinois County, DV cases, like most criminal case can be negotiated or plead down.
-It is always a good idea to have an experienced attorney develop a strategy with you first, and then to attempt to settle with the State's Attorney.
+Whether Cook, DuPage or other Illinois County, DV cases, like most criminal case can be negotiated or pleaded down.
+It is always a good idea to have an experienced attorney develop a strategy with you first, and then to attempt to settle with the State’s Attorney.

 These cases are driven by the complaining witness, who obviously is the most important source of alleged evidence against you.
 Therefore, whether or not what the wife/husband or girlfriend/boyfriend or ex says is true or false, the most important thing is to not contact that person directly.